eXist-db/eXide/docs/docs.md

 tab or window containing the application's web page will automatically reload whenever you save a resource belonging to the app's package.

-Just start the app via the `Application/Run app` menu entry and check *activate live reload*.
+Just start the app via the `Application > Live Reload` menu entry and check *activate live reload*.

-Note: due to browser security restrictions, live reload will only work if the app window has been opened from within eXide, not via the dashboard.
+Then follow the instructions to enable live reload.
+Due to browser security restrictions, Live Reload will only work if the app window has been opened from within eXide, not via the Dashboard.
 A web page cannot control other windows unless it created them.

 ## Drop Files

 Drag a file on the editor to open its contents in a new tab.
+The new tab will not have the original file's name, but you can provide a name via "File > Save".

 ## Directory Uploads

-Use File > Manage > Upload Files > Upload Directory to upload entire directories and preserve their structure.
+Use "File > Manage > Upload Files > Upload Directory" to upload entire directories and preserve their structure.
 Or drag and drop onto the Upload Files pane.

 ## Run XQSuite tests